-I’m writing this evergreen (journalism speak for “always timely”) blog post so I have something to reach for during those times, like right now, in the aftermath of the shooting in Las Vegas, which is currently the deadliest one in U.S. history.
-(That will likely be surpassed if we do not pass some seriously revolutionary gun laws, which will likely require amending the Constitution given the very recent rulings on the matter.
-Thus: Evergreen.)
+I’m writing this evergreen (journalism speak for “always timely”) essay so I have something to reach for during those times, like right now, in the aftermath of the shooting in Las Vegas (& now Parkland & now Buffalo), which is currently the deadliest one in U.S. history.
+That will likely be surpassed if we do not pass some seriously revolutionary gun laws, which will likely require amending the Constitution given the very recent rulings on the matter.

 I mean, obviously.
-But that doesn’t mean that people on the left and the right don’t scapegoat people with mental illness when they talk about guns.
+But people on the left and the right still scapegoat people with mental disability* when they talk about guns.

-But the hidden, horrifying statistic that no one wants to talk about is this: “Of that number [of annual gun deaths], a large percentage—63.5 percent to be exact—died by suicide.
+But the hidden, horrifying statistic that no one wants to talk about has to do with suicide: “Of that number [of annual gun deaths], a large percentage—63.5 percent to be exact—died by suicide.
 What that number means is that a person with a gun is more likely to use that gun to harm themselves that to harm someone else.”